Should Christians today consider online games as a means of spreading the gospel?

 Sharing the gospel knows no border.
 With this, Pastor Cliff advises, “Share the Word any way we can.”

-This means using whatever talents we have or ways we can to preach about Jesus, including gaming.
-“Each of you should use whatever gift you have received to serve others as faithful stewards of God’s grace in its various forms” (1 Peter 4:10, NIV).
+This means using whatever talents we have or ways we can in order to evangelize, including gaming.
+1 Peter 4:10 (NIV) says, “Each of you should use whatever gift you have received to serve others as faithful stewards of God’s grace in its various forms.”

 5) Caleb Simakando